A Curriculum for

 Our curriculum is committed to meeting the statutory requirements of the Early Years Foundation Stage and the National Curriculum for Key Stage 1 & 2.
 Pupils are ensured quality access to the whole curriculum so that they may learn effectively and make good progress.
 Challenging, realistic and attainable targets are set in order to help pupils achieve in all aspects of the curriculum.
 Cross-curricular opportunities and real experiences are given wherever possible in order to enhance children's knowledge and understanding.
 We work in partnership with parents, who are the primary educators of their children.
 Our aim is that when pupils leave St Peter’s they are fully prepared for the next stage of their education.

-The school is currently organised into 14 classes and 4 phases (EYFS, KS1, Lower KS2 and Upper KS1).
+The school is currently organised into 14 classes and 2 phases (EYFS/KS1 and KS2).

-The school curriculum overview for each year group can be found at the foot of this page.
+The school curriculum overview for each year group follows at the foot of the page.

 Annually, staff review medium-term planning to ensure topics are relevant to the children’s interests and needs.
 Pupil voice is captured through the use of pupil conferencing.
-Subject leaders are currently working on curriculum coverage in foundation subjects, e.g. Geography, History, Art with all middle leaders being aware of the curriculum expectations and working towards planning the skills progression within their respective curriculum areas.
-The curriculum for each subject is designed to ensure: deep learning, with focus made on ensuring access for all and extending those who are working at a greater depth; engagement with learning, breadth and balance of the curriculum.
+Subject leaders continue to develop the curriculum in foundation subjects with all middle leaders working towards ensuring the skills progression within their respective curriculum areas from EYFS to Year 6.
+The curriculum for each subject is designed to ensure: deep learning, with focus on ensuring access for all and extending those who are working at a greater depth; engagement with learning; breadth and balance of the curriculum.
 Not only do staff review the actual curriculum regularly, but also the principles for learning and teaching.

 Assessing learning within the curriculum